benceharomi-bme/Computer-Graphics-BMEVIIIAB07/README.md

 # Computer Graphics (Számítógépes Grafika)
-Solutions for Computer Graphics subject's 3 homework tasks during my second year of Computer Engineering BSc at BME (2020)
+Solutions for Computer Graphics subject's 3 homework tasks during my second year of Computer Engineering BSc at BME (Spring 2020)

 The specifications can be found in Hungarian, under the English ones.